 I reminded him that there were other aspects of purposeful living that include being of service to his social concerns in addition to himself, family and his team and that these steps are the vital building blocks to build himself to be fit for purpose.

 With the attitude change he started living purposefully.
-His state of mind, his health, the harmony in the family and his business stated improving.
+His state of mind, his health, the harmony in the family and his business started improving.
 He had regular interactions with his board of directors, team and customers and started bringing about important changes in the organization.
 His state of health, family life and business started improving.

 Stress is a choice.
 Stress is the negative interpretation of pressure.
-Those who take the pressure positively and the challenge that caused the pressure as a blessing, uses it to grow emotionally, spiritually, mentally and physically.
+Those who take the pressure positively and the challenge that caused the pressure as a blessing, use it to grow emotionally, spiritually, mentally and physically.
 Therefore, those with a sense of purpose and who attempt to live purposefully can convert their pressure in to success easily, as they know that such pressure makes them fit to be of service to this world in line with their purpose.

 Click on A Glimpse of our Purposeif you would like to start finding your ‘purpose’ or to renew your existing ‘purpose’.
 Ideas about how to live purposefully can be seen in the blog post; Building ourselves to be fit for purpose.Once a glimpse of the purpose is seen, it becomes easier to live purposefully and this will help convert pressure in to success rather than in to stress.

-This story is based on real life coaching experiences of the author; the details of the CEO referred to in this post has been adjusted significantly to preserve confidentiality.
+This story is based on real life coaching experiences of the author; the details of the CEO referred to in this post have been adjusted significantly to preserve confidentiality.
 I hope it provides a practical solution to those facing similar situations.

 My blog post of the last six months addressed the impact of violence, religion, politics, sports sales and the insurance profession on the lives of people and how to respond from the frame of purposefulness.
 We continue to explore purposefulness, this time in relation to stress.